Swag Buying Guide

 These swags are:

-- Direct rain off the swag and can withstand bad weather.
+- Shaped to direct rain off the swag and can withstand bad weather

 When you're trying to work out which swag to buy, weigh up the quality against the cost:

-- Swags with more head height are more comfortable so they cost more.
+- Swags with more head height are more comfortable but they cost more

-If you look after a swag, it can give you decades of comfortable camping, so it's worth spending a bit more on a good-quality swag.
-Think of it this way, whatever you spend on a swag, you're saving on future holiday accommodation because you can camp in your swag instead.
-Swags also come in handy if you're staying at someone's house and want a comfortable night's sleep.
+If you look after a swag, it can give you decades of comfortable camping, so it's worth spending a bit more on a good-quality swag if you can.
+Swags also come in handy if you're staying at someone's house and want a comfortable night's sleep

-When you go to the swag section on the Anaconda website, you'll see tick box filters all down the left hand side.
-Using these filters makes it easier and faster to work out which swag to buy, because you can choose to filter the swags you see by:
+When you go to the swag section on the Anaconda website, you'll see tick box filters all down the left-hand side.
+Using these filters makes it easier and faster to work out which swag to buy, because you can choose to filter the swags you see by brand, price those on sale.

 Getting the most out of your swag

-Once you've got your swag, you'll need to know how to look after it so it lasts for as long as possible.
+Once you've got your swag, you'll need to know how to look after it, so it lasts for as long as possible.
+You’ll also want to deck it out with all the right camping gear and accessories, so it’s just right for you.

 - Set up the swag